Fajar-RahmadJaya/KeyTik/README.md

     - KeyTik should now be ready to use.

 > [!NOTE]
-> **Ensure that AutoHotkey is installed correctly, as it is required for KeyTik to run.**
+> **Ensure that AutoHotkey is installed correctly, as it is required for KeyTik to be able to run profile.**

 ## Features :
 KeyTik comes packed with a wide range of features designed to give you ultimate control over your profiles.
 Here’s a breakdown of everything you can do with KeyTik: